 These records define an early stage in the development of the science of astronomy, which relied on quantitative description as a research method.
 The ancient astronomers observed and described the motion of objects in the sky, noted the time and location of events, developed mathematical models based on the phenomena they observed, and then used those models to predict future eclipses through mathematical computations.

 Though the exact method of transmission of ideas is not clear, the presence and use of these long-term descriptive records was at the core of the development of the science of astronomy.
-Those early data are so significant, in fact, that they are still being revisited today: both the Chinese and Mesopotamian eclipse catalogs have been used by modern scientists to approach new scientific questions, like measuring the rate of slowing of the earths rotation over time (Pang, Yau, Chou, & Wolff, 1988).
+Those early data are so significant, in fact, that they are still being revisited today: Both the Chinese and Mesopotamian eclipse catalogs have been used by modern scientists to approach new scientific questions, like measuring the rate of slowing of Earth's rotation over time (Pang, Yau, Chou, & Wolff, 1988).

 Description as a scientific research method

-These early astronomers used descriptions of natural phenomena to make scientific inferences about broad physical principles, like the rotation of the earth or the nature of the solar system.
-As discussed in The Practice of Science (see our The Practice of Science: An Introduction to Research Methods module), all research methods involve data gathering and hypothesis development and testing, and the descriptive method is no different.
+These early astronomers used descriptions of natural phenomena to make scientific inferences about broad physical principles, like the rotation of the Earth or the nature of the solar system.
+As discussed in The Practice of Science module, all research methods involve data gathering and hypothesis development and testing, and the descriptive method is no different.
 This method usually involves the following steps:

 This is an iterative process that happens on many scales: The entire process may happen within a few days for one scientist, or over many decades or centuries and involving the contributions of many scientists, sometimes from many fields of science.